omoerbeek/e2pv/README.md

 `SYSTEMID` correspond to your PVOutput api key and System ID.
 `LIFETIME` should be set to `0` if your lifetime kWh values produce wrong values.
 That seems to happen in some installations when panels are producing close to their maximum capacity.
+Especially duo-inverters seem to have this problem.
 By default, the script aggregates data from the inverters and sends a single record to PVOutput every 10 minutes.
 If `EXTENDED` is set to `1`, extra state information is sent to PVOutput.
 See